yldio/skiff/README.md

 * `listen(callback)` — listen for messages from the remote peer.
 The `callback` argument is a function with the signature `function (type, args, cb)`. `cb` is a function that accepts the reply arguments.
 * `close(callback)` — for closing the connection.
 The `callback` argument is a function with the signature `function (err)`.

+The connection object is an EventEmitter, emitting the following events:

+* `close` - once the connection closes

 ### Persistence provider API